-- identify key areas for public EV charging access, including near multifamily developments and in Environmental Justice Communities; - ▶ assess additional electrical load capacity needs and limitations for EV charging; - assess biofuels, hydrogen, and other ZEV technology growth forecasts, and potential infrastructure needs to support growth in alternative fuel demand; - identify costs and funding and financing strategies for installation of EV charging installation; and - identify policy objectives to support an increased need for EV and alternative fuel infrastructure based on the analysis results.
+- identify key areas for public EV charging access, including near multifamily developments and in Environmental Justice Communities; - ▶ assess additional electrical load capacity needs and limitations for EV charging; - assess biofuels, hydrogen, and other ZEV technology growth forecasts, and potential infrastructure needs to support growth in alternative fuel demand; - identify costs and funding and financing strategies for installation of EV charging installation; - identify policy objectives to support an increased need for EV and alternative fuel infrastructure based on the analysis results; and - identify methods and procedures for monitoring progress and evaluating the effectiveness of the strategy, and the strategy should be reviewed and updated every three years to reflect technology and market trends.

-Action GHG-07-e: Upon completion and adoption of the "Sacramento County Zero-Emission Vehicle Infrastructure Deployment Strategy," include new EV charging infrastructure projects annually in the Capital Improvement Program to provide the direct install of at least 100 publicly available EV chargers per year.
+Action GHG-07-e: Upon completion and adoption of the "Sacramento County Zero-Emission Vehicle Infrastructure Deployment Strategy," include new EV charging infrastructure projects annually in the CIP to provide the direct install of at least 100 publicly available EV chargers per year.
+Installation of charging infrastructure should be located in shaded areas of parking lots when practical, and installation in shaded areas should be considered to increase charging efficiency.